puppetlabs/puppetlabs-tagmail/README.md

 ###Beginning with tagmail

-1. On the agent, make sure the [`pluginsync`](https://docs.puppetlabs.com/references/latest/configuration.html#pluginsync) and [`report`](https://docs.puppetlabs.com/references/latest/configuration.html#report) settings are enabled.
+1. On each Puppet agent, make sure the [`pluginsync`](https://docs.puppetlabs.com/references/latest/configuration.html#pluginsync) and [`report`](https://docs.puppetlabs.com/references/latest/configuration.html#report) settings are enabled.
 (These settings are normally enabled by default.)

         [agent]
         report = true
         pluginsync = true

+2. On the Puppet master, make sure the [`reports`](https://docs.puppetlabs.com/references/4.2.latest/configuration.html#reports) setting in the master section includes tagmail:

+        [master]
+        reports = tagmail

-2. If you use anti-spam controls such as greylisting on your mail server, be sure to whitelist Puppet's sending email address to ensure your tagmail reports are not discarded as spam.
+3. If you use anti-spam controls such as greylisting on your mail server, be sure to whitelist Puppet's sending email address to ensure your tagmail reports are not discarded as spam.

-3. In your Puppet confdir, create a tagmail.conf file.
+4. In your Puppet confdir on your master, create a tagmail.conf file.
 This file will contain your email transport config options, as well as the tags themselves.

 ## Usage